robhurring/dotfiles/README.md

 # My Dotfiles.

 This is a compilation of my env scripts and config along with pieces from other people which I thought were awesome.
+It may have limited use in bash as well, though I haven't tried in a long time.

 Heres how it looks when using ZSH: